Home > Invertebrates > Shells > Turbinate Shells

 Top Snails

-Tops shells are herbivorous snails that possess a thin yellow-brown operculum.
+Tops shells are herbivorous snails with a thin yellow-brown operculum.
 The interior is lined with mother-of-pearl.

 INDO-PACIFIC / HAWAII